json420/degu/doc/rgi.rst

        use them (for example, a reverse-proxy generally needs to use the full request headers in its own HTTP client request)

-    5. WSGI is somewhat ambiguous about Transfer-Encoding vs Content-Length, especially in the request body, but also in the response body; RGI aims to eliminate this ambiguity, and to do so in a way that allows reverse-proxy applications to preserve these request and response body transfer semantics exactly across their forwarded request and response
+    5. RGI aims to fully expose `chunked transfer encoding`_ semantics, including the optional per-chunk extension, and to do so in a way that allows reverse-proxy applications to preserve these request and response body transfer semantics exactly across their forwarded request and response